 Your mission is to configure a MARS ROVER to navigate the course terrains in the designated travel time.
 ROVERS traveling too fast could damage sensitive cargo.
 ROVERS traveling too slow would not be able to get the necessary supplies to their way point in time.
 Your goal is to come as close as possible to the designated travel time on both terrains with the same Rover configuration.
 Each team will design a mission patch to uniquely identify your team and celebrate your mission.

 This challenge is ideal for high school and older groups.
+It was developed in partnership with VistaAST based on their NASA Rover Kit and Curriculum.

 The Hovercraft Challenge 1.0 explores how air pressure and optimized vent size, quantity and locations can be used to provide both thrust and lift.
 By finding the ultimate combinations of thrusters and lift, players are challenged to get their hovercraft to travel a specified distance in the shortest amount of time.
 This challenge is great for all ages.